Premier Futsal League

 The Premier Futsal was an Indian franchise-based futsal league conceptualised by Indian entrepreneurs under the entity of Pvt.
 Ltd. It was founded by Abhinandan Balasubramanian, Dinesh Raj and Nithyashree Subban, backed by business magnate Xavier Britto and his wife, philanthropist Vimala Rani Britto.

 Format

 Each playing team consists of three international futsal players, one international marquee football player and one Indian futsal player.
 Every squad is allowed a maximum of twelve players.

 Premier Futsal conducted a talent hunt programme across eight cities called Launchpad to scout and select Indian players.
 The programme combed through 2500 participants per city to shortlist five regional players for each team.
-Mumbai 5's won the inaugural Premier Futsal by defeating Kochi 5's in the penalty shootout.
+Mumbai 5s won the inaugural Premier Futsal by defeating Kochi 5s in the penalty shootout.